fluid-project/misc/development-support/README.txt

 You can use any editor or IDE to change any source files in or below the "web" directory.
-If you need to stop the server and start again fresh, just CTRL-C in the command shell window and replay "mvn -o jetty:run-war".
+If you need to stop the server and start again fresh, just CTRL-C in the command shell window and replay "mvn -o jetty:run".
 You shouldn't need to do a full build again until business logic or project dependencies change.

+WARNING: As a side-effect of "mvn war:inplace jetty:run", the contents of the Fluid Components WAR will be expanded and copied into your checked-out working copy of the source.
+Make sure you don't accidentally commit those files to Subversion!
+If you want to play it safe, instead use the command "mvn jetty:run-war".
+That approach will not automatically pick up changes as you edit the source code, but it will still be quicker than using Tomcat.
+(See http://jira.codehaus.org/browse/JETTY-241 for details.)

 ====